-The surrounding area is primarily multifamily complexes and commercial uses.
+The surrounding area is primarily other multifamily complexes and commercial uses.
 With a fairly transient population, both for the subject property and the surrounding area, Staff does not see the proposed STR as a deviation from the established neighborhood character.
+With the ease of access to multiple key areas, Staff does see a potential impact on the neighborhood's character as C-STR uses remove rentable units for long-term occupancy.
 Viewed in isolation, there is no concern for this change to occur with each individual C-STR.
 However, Staff has concerns about the cumulative impact C-STRs may have on these neighborhoods.